file-format/Docs/en/spreadsheet/xlsx.md

 ## XLSX File Format Specifications ##

+The official [XLSX file format specifications](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/2c5dee00-eff2-4b22-92b6-0738acd4475e) are available online from Microsoft.
 In order to see what is inside the XLSX file, just rename it to [ZIP](/compression/zip/) file by changing its extension and then extract it to view the constituent files of this Excel workbook.
 A blank workbook, when extracted to its files, has the following constituent files and folders.

 ### [Content_Types].xml ###